 1. When and why did you start using WOVO?

-We began to evaluate the idea of incorporating an additional grievance mechanism system when several of our employees expressed interest in submitting feedback directly on their smartphone.
-We looked into various options and one of our customers expressed the positive experience they had with WOVO and recommended that we use it in our facilities.
-And so, in 2021, we rolled out and implemented the WOVO app in two of our facilities located in Honduras and Nicaragua.
+We began using WOVO in 2021 after several employees expressed interest in submitting feedback directly on their smartphones.
+We then start to evaluate the idea of incorporating an additional grievance mechanism system; we looked into various options and one of our customers expressed the positive experience they had with Labor Solutions and recommended that we use it in our facilities.
+We rolled out and implemented the WOVO app in two of our facilities located in Honduras and Nicaragua.

-2. What did you want to achieve by using WOVO?
+2. What did you want to achieve by using employee voice tools like WOVO?

 We were looking to further elevate the culture of open and safe communication channels with our workers.
 We already had processes in place for traditional grievance mechanisms, but we wanted to step it up and go digital.
 We also wanted to ensure that communication with our workers was efficient and that responses were provided in a timely manner.
 We knew that going digital could certainly help us with that.

-3. What has changed for your business/company since you started using WOVO?
+3. What has changed for your business since you started using WOVO?

-Employees now have access to a digital communication channel directly through their smartphone, something that we did not have in the past.
-Since our employees started using WOVO, they have been more motivated to ask questions as well as provide more suggestions and ideas.
-In addition, since we can better track and categorize the grievances received, facility management is able to process requests and implement feedback from employees more swiftly.
+Since starting to use WOVO, Gildan has seen a number of positive changes.
+Employees now have a direct line of communication with management via digital communication channels, which has led to increased trust and engagement.
+Employees have been more motivated to ask questions as well as provide more suggestions and ideas.
+The company has also been able to better track and categorize grievances, which has helped them to identify and address recurring issues.
 Finally, we can better understand our employees’ needs and as a result, we have developed even closer relationships between management and workers.

-4. How have you used WOVO to monitor and report on social sustainability matters internally?
+4. How have you used WOVO to monitor and report on social sustainability + grievance matters internally?

 Throughout the years, we have monitored the number of suggestions received through our suggestion boxes as well as through the rest of our grievance mechanisms.
 With WOVO we continue to monitor our grievances, but we are also able to quickly identify recurring trends that could positively be improved.
 These trends are communicated to our different internal teams so that together, with our workers and other stakeholders, we can identify the best solutions.

-5. Can you share a particular experience or insight of how you used WOVO to collect workers’ feedback and make changes in your facilities?
+5. Can you share a particular experience or insight into how you used WOVO to collect workers’ feedback and make changes in your facilities?

 At the end of last year, multiple suggestions were received from workers regarding the synchronization of the Electronic Time Record System and the digital clocks located on our production floor.
 The suggestions were sent to our IT Department who reviewed the problem and confirmed that when power outages occurred, the digital clocks were misconfigured, causing small discrepancies on time reported by workers.
 Thanks to their feedback our teams were able to quickly fix the issue.
 The case was successfully closed on the app and the employees were satisfied with our response.